 Syllabus

-A self-study ‘mini-project’ conducted over two weeks, on an individually selected and agreed topic, which must follow on from one or more already completed standard taught modules in that degree.
+• A self-study ‘mini-project’ conducted over 10 working days, on an individually selected and agreed topic, which must follow on from one more already completed standard taught modules in that degree.

-Part-time students will typically complete their work over a 10-week period, one such block of 10 weeks being offered in each academic term.
+• Full-time students will have 10 working days timetabled, whereas Part-time students will typically complete their work over a 6-week period.
+One such block of 6 weeks being offered in each academic term.

-• Plan, organise and undertake an individual, open-ended research activity with appropriate supervision
+• Plan, organise and undertake a short individual, open-ended research activity with appropriate supervision,

-• Demonstrate an ability to acquire, organise, discuss, assess and apply relevant knowledge
+• Plan to acquire, organise, discuss, assess and apply relevant knowledge,

-• Demonstrate an ability to gather and critically appraise data and to utilise it within the appropriate context
+• Gather and critically appraise data and utilise it within the appropriate context,

 • Communicate findings in the form of both a written deliverable and an oral presentation.